Sao Jose Do Rio Preto Sao Paulo, Brazil Travel Guide

 Staying connected and overcoming language barriers are aspects of travel worth noting.

 The official language is Portuguese.
 English is less commonly spoken outside of main tourist spots in larger Brazilian cities.
 In São José do Rio Preto, English speakers will be less prevalent.
 The Google Translate app is a highly recommended tool.
-Learning basic Portuguese phrases will greatly assist interactions, perhaps using Rosetta Stone.
+Learning simple Portuguese phrases will greatly assist interactions, perhaps using Rosetta Stone.

 Correios, the Brazilian postal service, has offices for sending mail and packages.
 Find them in various neighborhoods throughout the city.